Codeception/Codeception/readme.md

 # Codeception

+**Modern PHP Testing for everyone**

-Codeception is a new PHP full-stack testing framework.
+Codeception is a modern full-stack testing framework for PHP.
 Inspired by BDD, it provides you an absolutely new way of writing acceptance, functional and even unit tests.
 Powered by PHPUnit 3.7.